austincrft/sublime-gherkin-auto-complete-plus/README.md

 ## Usage Info
 **This package is only compatible with Sublime Text 3.
 It will not work on Sublime Text 2.**
 - Any folders open in Sublime Text will be searched recursively for `*.feature` files.
-You can specify additional directories via the package's settings file (see *Options/Settings* below).
+You can specify additional directories via the package's settings file *(Note: There is an option to use only these directories)*.
 - Step catalog is updated when the package loads or on the save of a `*.feature` file
 - This package relies on the first word of the line being a keyword (`Given`, `When`, `Then`) in order to give auto-complete suggestions.
 If a keyword is not found on the current line, the previous one will be used.
 - It is not recommended that this is used alongside [cucumber-sublime-bundle](https://github.com/drewda/cucumber-sublime-bundle), as the bundled auto-complete will interfere with the results.
 At the moment, I've included the Gherkin syntax files so that this package can be self-contained.
 I have tried contacting the owner of that bundle, but he is not an easy man to reach.